AvaAvarai/Breaker/README.md

 ## Controls
 Hit the ball and do not let it fall!
-- a/w keys go left
+- a/w keys move paddle left
-- d/s keys go right
+- d/s keys move paddle right

 ![first_screen](first_screen.png)